University of Cologne: Faculties

-The university is divided into six faculties, which together offer 200 fields of study.
-The faculties are those of Management, Economics and Social Sciences, Law, Medicine (with the affiliated University clinic), Arts, Mathematics and Natural Sciences and Human Sciences.
+The university is divided into six Faculties, which together offer 137 degree programmes.
+The Faculties are those of Management, Economics and Social Sciences, Law, Medicine (with the affiliated University Hospital Cologne), Arts and Humanities, Mathematics and Natural Sciences and Human Sciences.

 Rectors

-On 24 November 2004, the physicist Axel Freimuth was elected as Rector of the University.
-His (initially four-year) term began on 1 April 2005.
-He succeeded Tassilo Küpper and was the 49th Rector since 1919.
-He was previously Dean of Mathematics and Natural Sciences.

-Academic profile
+On 10 May 2023, Joybrato Mukherjee was elected as Rector of the University.

+Profile

-University of Cologne is member of the association German U15 e.V. which is a coalition of fifteen major research-intensive and leading medical universities in Germany with a full disciplinary spectrum, excluding any defining engineering sciences.
+The University of Cologne is a member of the association German U15 e.V., an association of fifteen major research-intensive and leading medical universities in Germany with a full disciplinary spectrum.

-CWTS Leiden ranking, ranks Cologne as among top 15 universities in Germany for medicine studies.
-According to Shanghai ranking, the University of Cologne is eighth best in Germany.

-Especially the faculties of law and economics are renowned and leading in Germany.
-Leading researchers are affiliated to Cologne: e.g. Angelika Nußberger, Thomas von Danwitz, Claus Kreß, Martin Henssler, Ulrich Preis, Heinz-Peter Mansel.
+Especially the Faculties of law and economics are renowned and leading in Germany.
+Leading researchers are affiliated to Cologne, including Angelika Nußberger, Thomas von Danwitz, Claus Kreß, Martin Henssler, Ulrich Preis, Heinz-Peter Mansel.

-7 people associated with the university have won the prestigious Alexander von Humboldt Professorship prize.

-Apart from these, affiliated persons with the university have won various awards including Max Planck Research Award, Cologne Innovation Prize (City of Cologne), Postbank Finance Award (Deutsche Postbank), Ernst Jung Prize in Medicine (Jung Foundation), SASTRA Ramanujan Prize, Wilhelm Vaillant Prize (Wilhlem Vaillant Foundation), Heinz Maier Leibnitz Prize (DFG), Alfried Krupp Prize for the Advancement of Young Professors, Innovation Prize of the State of NRW, Karl Arnold Prize (North Rhine-Westphalia Academy of Sciences and Arts) and many more.
+Apart from these, affiliated persons with the university have won various awards, including the Max Planck Research Award, the Cologne Innovation Prize (City of Cologne), the Postbank Finance Award (Deutsche Postbank), the Ernst Jung Prize in Medicine (Jung Foundation), the SASTRA Ramanujan Prize, the Wilhelm Vaillant Prize (Wilhlem Vaillant Foundation), the Heinz Maier Leibnitz Prize (DFG), the Alfried Krupp Prize for the Advancement of Young Professors, the Innovation Prize of the State of NRW, and the Karl Arnold Prize (North Rhine-Westphalia Academy of Sciences and Arts).

+Name

+The university did not have a name for a long time, except for the medieval name universitas studii s[an]c[ta]e civitatis coloniensis (see university’s seal) or the new name Cologne University.
+Both names emphasize that the university was an institution of the city of Cologne.
+Josef Kroll, Rector of the university from 1945 to 1949, introduced the official name University of Cologne.
+Kroll had already taken the initiative in his first term of office in the early 1930s.

+Organization and faculties

+The Rectorate is responsible for the governance and management of the university.
+It consists of the Rector as Chairperson (Joybrato Mukherjee), six Vice-Rectors and the Chancellor (Karsten Gerlof).
+The Rectorate is elected by the University Election Assembly, in which the Senate and the University Council exercise equal voting power; the first term of office is at least six years and subsequent terms of office at least four years.
+The Rector is Chairperson of the Rectorate and the Senate of the University.

+The university is divided into the following six Faculties: